 You can work out your approximate monthly outgoings, and you can look at how much money other students have on average each month.
 According to a recent government survey, the average student spent €842 per month during the 2021 summer semester.
 The average student income currently stands at €1,036 a month.
 Another point of reference is how much money students are required to prove they possess when applying for a visa.
 This currently stands at €11,208 a year, which assumes monthly outgoings of €934.
-From January 2025, the sum will rise to €11,904 a year, i.e. €992 per month.
 However, all these amounts may be rather low, as prices for housing, food and energy have risen sharply in recent times.
 As such, you should allow a little more.